 Saba Pirzadeh is Assistant Professor of English and Environmental Literature in the Department of Humanities & Social Sciences.
 She completed her PhD in English from Purdue University on Fulbright fellowship in 2016.
 Her dissertation “Violence, Militarism, and the Environment in Contemporary South Asian Literature” explores narrative depictions of the intensification of anthropogenic violence and its exploitation of the environment for purposes of profit, conquest and consumption.
-She completed her MA and BA in English Literature with distinction from Kinnaird College in 2009 and 2007, respectively.
-Her research and teaching interests include environmental humanities, postcolonial literature, popular culture, young adult fiction and nineteenth century American literature.
-Her work has been published in ISLE: Interdisciplinary Studies in Literature and Environment; South Asian Review, Parergon, South Asian Popular Culture, Interventions and Routledge Handbook of Ecocriticism and Environmental Communication.
+Her teaching interests include environmental humanities, postcolonial literature, popular culture, young adult fiction and nineteenth century American literature.
+Her research explores militarization, environmental degradation, spatiality, socio-ecological justice, and ethics of representation in literary texts.
+Her work has been published in Interdisciplinary Studies in Literature and Environment (ISLE); South Asian Review, Parergon, South Asian Popular Culture, Interventions and Routledge Handbook of Ecocriticism and Environmental Communication.

 “Topographies of Fear: War and Environmental Othering in Mirza Waheed’s The Collaborator and Nadeem Aslam’s The Blind Man’s Garden.”
 Interventions (doi:10.1080/1369801X.2018.1558090)